 To display information about all users on a remote host, enter the FINGER command followed by the host name (FINGER @ hostname).
 To display more detailed information about a particular user, specify the user name with the host name (format FINGER username@hostname).
 To display information about all users on your local host, enter the FINGER command without specifying a host name.
 To display detailed information about a specific user on your local host, enter the FINGER command followed by the user name.
-Table 7.1 summarizes the different ways to display user information.
+Table 7.1, "Ways of Displaying Information Using the FINGER Command" summarizes the different ways to display user information.